DarkFlippers/unleashed-firmware/documentation/FAQ.md

 3. Done, internal memory (dolphin level, settings, pin code, is erased to default settings)

 ## What are the differences between x, y and z firmware?
-If you just got your flipper and not sure what will work better for you, start with original official firmware, if you think you need more features or want to remove subghz region locks then
+If you just got your flipper and not sure what will work better for you, start with original official firmware, if you think you need more features or want to remove subghz region locks then<br>
-Try installing Unleashed firmware, which is fork of official firmware with many new features and preinstalled plugins (check out `e` build)
+Try installing Unleashed firmware, which is fork of official firmware with many new features and preinstalled plugins (check out `e` build)<br>
-In other case If you want to experiment more with UI and other things look for existing forks of Unleashed firmware Or create your own fork with your own customisations Also before reporting any found issue make sure you are in correct repo, if you are using not Unleashed but different fork or original firmware, do not report issue in Unleashed firmware repo or UL communities (telegram, discord, etc..)
+In other case If you want to experiment more with UI and other things look for existing forks of Unleashed firmware<br>
+Or create your own fork with your own customisations<br>
+Also before reporting any found issue make sure you are in correct repo, if you are using not Unleashed but different fork or original firmware, do not report issue in Unleashed firmware repo or UL communities (telegram, discord, etc..)